Oilfields Recycling Centre

 Renewable Energy Projects:

 Turner Valley has installed a 4.83kw Solar Array at the town’s Water Treatment plant.
 The system represents our commitment to finding and implementing scales of effenciency in our day to day operations.
-In the nine months of operation, we have generated over 4.43 megawatts of energy, 22% above the average similar system, in Southern Alberta.
-This production is equal to powering 139 homes and saves 3.04 tons of GHG (green house gases).
+In the nine months of operation, we have generated over 9.8 megawatts of energy, still in the top 10 in Southern Alberta.
+This production is equal to powering 278 homes and saves 6.08 tons of GHG (green house gases).
 This also negates the need for producing energy from non-renewable resources.
+We have just installed another 1.2kw system on the Town Shop, with an additional 5kw array due to be installed in the spring of 2014.

 Sustainable Living Hints: